sudo-systems/jquery-sudo-notify/README.md

 Take a look at the simple [demo](http://sudo-systems.github.io/jquery-sudo-notify/) that demonstrates some of the plugin's functionality

+## Description

+A jQuery plugin that allows you to create fully customisable notifications with very little effort.
+Multiple instances can be added to one page without conflicts.
+You can add a notifications directly to the body and on the same page create anonther instances in i.e. a div or any other DOM element for that matter.
+The plugin will automatically prepare the parent element to fit the needs for proper usage within that element.

+The available public methods per instance are:
+1. showError('error message')
+2. showSuccess('success message')
+3. showWarning('warning message')
+4. close()

+The configuration options are explained below.

 ## Usage

 1. Include plugin's css: